 The opening hours of the workshop and its physical store vary according to the tourist season.

-For a particular order or the receipt of an order, the workshop can be open to you by appointment (contact us beforehand) during the closing periods.
+For a particular order or the receipt of an order, the workshop can be open to you by appointment during the closing periods.

-Since 2019, La Blanche Hermine has been referenced by the Quimperlé Terre Océane Tourist Office.
+Also since 2019 to 2021, La Blanche Hermine is referenced by the Quimperlé Terre Océane Tourist Office.

 This referencing involves regular visits from the staff of the organization and is a guarantee of seriousness and quality on our part, and a real interest for tourists.